PNG to JPG Converter icon

 PNG to JPG Converter changes an image into JPG without sending the file to an external processing queue.
 That matters for privacy, but it also matters for trust.
 The page does not just offer a button; it explains why someone would intentionally move from PNG to JPG, what quality tradeoffs to expect, and when a different format would be the smarter choice.
 PNG has clear strengths, and so does JPG, so the value of the conversion depends on the destination, not on a generic idea that one format is modern and the other is outdated.

-PNG is usually chosen because it preserves transparency and stores sharp graphic edges cleanly.
-JPG, on the other hand, is chosen because small photographic files and broad compatibility.
+PNG is usually chosen for it preserves transparency and stores sharp graphic edges cleanly.
+JPG, on the other hand, is chosen for small photographic files and broad compatibility.
 The real job of this page is to help users make that switch deliberately.
 That includes website owners preparing lighter assets, marketers exporting social posts, designers building presentation files, and developers who need a predictable image type before shipping to a front end, CMS, or API pipeline.

 When to use JPG